Follow TV Tropes

 • Mike and the Bots riff on the credits to their own movie.

-The MST3K movie contains examples of the following tropes:
+The MST3K movie provides examples of:

 • Artistic License – Physics: Discussed and lampshaded — when the Hubble Telescope suddenly falls and burns up (and presumably blows up in an incredible offscreen fireball), Mike points out that it shouldn't even be possible for it to suddenly drop out of orbit like that.